-- The Clerk of the Course should will immediately contact those FIA Delegates present (Sporting Delegate, Chairman of the Stewards, Safety Delegate, Medical Delegate, Technical Delegate, Media Delegate, Observer) and confirm and coordinate the actions to be taken. - If present, the FIA Media Delegate must ensure, through the organiser, that communications with the team or relatives of any casualties and to the media are managed according to FIA Media Guidelines, available from the Communications Department of the FIA on request. - No FIA personnel will make any statement except at the request of the FIA Media Delegate or FIA Communication Manager for Sport. - No FIA personnel will make any statement except at the request of the FIA Media Delegate or FIA Communication Manager for Sport. - The FIA Safety Department and FIA Rally Department should be copied on all communication.
+- The Clerk of the Course should will immediately contact those FIA Delegates present (Sporting Delegate, Chairman of the Stewards, Safety Delegate, Medical Delegate, Technical Delegate, Media Delegate, Observer) and confirm and coordinate the actions to be taken. - If present, the FIA Media Delegate must ensure, through the organiser, that communications with the team or relatives of any casualties and to the media are managed according to FIA Media Guidelines, available from the Communications Department of the FIA on request. - No FIA personnel will make any statement except at the request of the FIA Media Delegate or FIA Communication Manager for Sport. - The FIA Safety Department and FIA Rally Department should be copied on all communication.